Man arrested as police lock down Melbourne CBD intersection

-A man has been arrested and a major intersection closed off in Melbourne’s CBD.
+A man has been arrested after he was seen driving erratically in Melbourne’s CBD on Wednesday afternoon.

-The Critical Incident Response Team and local police arrested the 26-year-old man at the intersection of Williams and Flinders streets shortly after 1:50pm.
+Victoria Police’s Critical Incident Response Team and local officers arrested the 26-year-old man at the intersection of Williams and Flinders streets shortly after 1.50pm.

+The man had earlier done circles in the busy intersection of Swanston and Flinders street, before climbing on the roof of his car, from where he yelled for police.

+“The vehicle has done a circle within the intersection.
+He’s then stalled the vehicle [before driving it] to the intersection at Flinders and put his hazard lights on,” Victoria Police Superintendent Dan Trimble said later.

 So this just happened @9NewsAUS pic.twitter.com/ywdN7bCONp